sofyloafy/MakersBNB/README.md

 ![](./images/userX.png)

-## Approach
+## Approach & Values
 This week offered groups the opportunity to tackle a MakersBnB challenge in any way that the teams saw fit.
 Largely, the options were to write the entire app in Ruby/ Sinatra, or to divide the backend and front end with a Ruby/ JS split.

 We decided to bypass both options, and focus on learning.
 We decided to eschew the MakersBnB final product vision, and attempt to create a small app with Node.js.

-Our priorities this week:
+Our priorities and values this week:
 * To be a better dev than yesterday :heavy_check_mark:
 * To push past comfort zones :heavy_check_mark:
 * Set stretch goals every day :heavy_check_mark: